photomattmills/static_bloggy/_posts/2017-01-30-protest-at-sfo.markdown

 ogimage: "https://farm1.staticflickr.com/450/32447343022_3168c94165_o.jpg"
 description: "Something clever here"
 ---
-Usually I don't do this, but posting from my phone. peaceful so far, and we arrived to find they were letting those held go. lots of chanting, lots of good signs.
-Cops, as always. anyway, i figured i should share these ASAP abd worry about a long post later.
+Usually I don't do this, but posting from my phone.
+Peaceful so far, and we arrived to find they were letting those currently held go.
+Lots of chanting, lots of good signs.
+Cops, as always. anyway, I figured I should share these ASAP and worry about a long post later.
 Stay safe out there.

 <span style="display:block;" class="center">
   ![anti-trump-sfo](https://farm1.staticflickr.com/450/32447343022_3168c94165_o.jpg)